jrydberg/fechter/README.md

 configuraiton, which means that all resources will not be reallocated when a new address is added.

+Currently existing assignments are not considered when a node in the cluster changes it status.
+This means that when a node goes up or down (using `fechter down` for example) addresses gets redistributed.

 For the same reasons, when an address is removed from the configuration it is marked as "do-not-assign" instead of removed from the list of addresses.

+Addresses are installed on the node using `/sbin/ip`.
+When an address has been installed the `arping` tool is used to send out a gratuitous ARP.